Energy (ENRG)

 Prerequisite(s): ENRG 7000, 7100, FINE 6010, 6060 or 6470.

-ENRG 7200 Energy Fund & Trading (3,4)
+ENRG 7200 Energy Fundamentals & Trading (3,4)

-The course will cover the fundamentals of renewable and conventional energy production, transportation, processing, power, and the related marketing and trading activities.
+The course will cover the fundamentals of renewable and conventional energy production, transportation, processing, power, storage, and the related marketing and trading activities.
 Structure of physical and financial markets, risk management practices, and portfolio modeling will be covered.
 The course will cover how the energy markets have evolved as more U.S. federal and local government incentives and mandates have increased the demand of renewable energy sources such as wind, solar, and biomass.
-The course will include interactive trading in the Freeman School's state-of-the-art trading room, which will focus on the futures market of the New York Mercantile Exchange (NYMEX) to test student-developed trading strategies, mark-to-market models, and risk management tactics used in today's fast-paced energy trading environment.
+The course will include interactive trading in the Freeman School's state-of-the-art trading room, which will focus on the futures market of the Chicago Mercantile Exchange (CME) to test student-developed trading strategies, mark-to-market models, and risk management tactics used in today's fast-paced energy trading environment.

 ENRG 7220 Energy Accounting & Financing (3)